Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Our Stars

-It features characters from the spheres of film, social life and music and where you'll verify the measurements of the quarters on which Kim Kardashian rests.
+It features characters from the spheres of film, social life and music, and where you will verify the measurements of the rooms on which Kim Kardashian rests.
 You will take selfies with the incombustible Beyoncé, the delicate Audrey Hepburn and two of nature's primes like George Clooney and Brad Pitt, among many others.

 Culture and History